computations/SunStar/doc/writeup.md

 \texttt{star.h}
 -------------------------------------------------------------------------------

+The STAR algorithm is straight forward.
+Most of the complexity of the code comes from the tree itself, but once that is implemented, the algorithm is simple.
+Please refer to algorithm \ref{alg:STAR} for the details.

 \margalg{
+\label{alg:STAR}
 \caption{STAR}
 \KwData{A set of trees $T$, with the same set of taxa $X$ where $|X| = n$, with
     weights set.}